 In a letter dated July 6, 2002 and addressed to Janet Newton (President, The EMR Network, Marshfield, Vermont), Norbert Hankin [page 2] [Exhibit QQ] (Center for Science and Risk Assessment, Radiation Protection Division of the U.S. EPA) stated the following:

-“The FCC's current exposure guidelines, as well as those of the Institute of Electrical and Electronics Engineers (IEEE) and the International Commission on Non-ionizing Radiation Protection, are thermally based, and do not apply to chronic, nonthermal exposure situations.
+The FCC's current exposure guidelines, as well as those of the Institute of Electrical and Electronics Engineers (IEEE) and the International Commission on Non-ionizing Radiation Protection, are thermally based, and do not apply to chronic, nonthermal exposure situations.

 They are believed to protect against injury that may be caused by acute exposures that result in tissue heating or electric shock and burn.
 The hazard level (for frequencies generally at or greater than 3 MHz) is based on at specific absorption dose-rate, SAR, associated with an effect that results from an increase in body temperature.
 The FCC's exposure guideline is considered protective of effects arising from a thermal mechanism but not from all possible mechanisms.

-Therefore, the generalization by many that the guidelines protect human beings from harm by any or all mechanisms is not justified.”
+Therefore, the generalization by many that the guidelines protect human beings from harm by any or all mechanisms is not justified.

 Note that in the above letter, Hankin clearly states that the FCC guidelines, “do not apply to chronic, nonthermal exposure situations.”
 Yakymenko et al. [2011] [Exhibit H] reviewed 95 publications and, according to the authors, this research clearly shows that long-term exposure to microwave radiation provokes cancer growth based on evidence from radar and mobile phone communication systems.
 Chronic exposure is generally used to mean long-term low level (or non-thermal) exposure.

-Dr. Valberg later contradicts himself with the following statement on the same page: “There are no regulations for non-thermal effects, because these remain speculative and have not been demonstrated to lead to adverse health effects.”
+Dr. Valberg later contradicts himself with the following statement on the same page (p.9): “There are no regulations for non-thermal effects, because these remain speculative and have not been demonstrated to lead to adverse health effects.”
 The FCC cannot set a guideline for something they don’t believe exists!

 The guidelines in the U.S. are among the worst in the world.
 This does not make any sense since the biological effects of RFR are not influenced by geography or a person’s nationality.
 People in Russia have the same response to RF as do those in America, yet the Russian guidelines are a fraction of those in the U.S. In Russia the guideline for exposure is 10 microW/cm2, whereas the U.S. guideline for the same frequency is 1000 microW/cm2 or 100 times higher.